daizutabi/mkdocs-nbstore/docs/usage/notebook.md

 Where:

 - `Alt text` is the alternative text for the image
-- `notebook-name.ipynb` is the path to the notebook file, relative to the `notebook_dir` (See the directory tree above)
+- `visualization.ipynb` is the path to the notebook file, relative to the `notebook_dir` (See the directory tree above)
 - `#figure-identifier` is the identifier for the specific figure in the notebook